AleksanderGondek/stellaris-mod-filthy-casual-mode/Readme.md

 Submitting new ideas
 =======
 Feel free to use github-issues as a way of requesting features or describing bugs.
 Feedback is mostly welcomed!
+I will do my best to implement any new idea suggested.

 Visual overview
 =======